leafleaf90/VLblog/_posts/2024-03-14-vue-teleport.md

 };
 });
 {% endhighlight %}

-Note that it might be a better idea to save everything to localstore to avoid re-fetch on next session.
-As long as you have a way to bust the localstorage when you know you have new data you want the user to get on next visit (see BONUS section at the bottom for a way to do this).

 The city and language stores are dependent on the country store.
 If country changes, city and language needs to adapt.
 For this, we use the country store in the city and language stores, and react to the changes that happen.
 For an example of this, let's look at how the city changes when country changes.